Madadog/three_osc/README.md

 # Three Osc

-An LV2 clone of [Triple Oscillator](https://github.com/LMMS/lmms), a polyphonic subtractive synthesizer with three oscillators that can modulate each other in various ways.
+An LV2 synthesizer based on [Triple Oscillator](https://github.com/LMMS/lmms), a polyphonic subtractive synthesizer with three oscillators that can modulate each other in various ways.

+Extends the original with several useful QOL features, including bandlimited synthesis by default, unison with many detuned voices, and legato.

 Currently a work in progress, but usable nevertheless.